Appearance

 - Configured CUBE XCC Integration

-- Add Disconnect Events to your CUBE XCC integration to enable quality reporting (bottom right corner of the integration page)
+- Enabled Connected and Disconnect Events to your CUBE XCC integration to enable quality reporting (bottom right corner of the integration page).
+Go to Sidebar -> Cubes -> Cube Overview

 bash